lczw/cordova-plugin-inappbrowser/README.md

 # cordova-plugin-inappbrowser (fork)

-This is a fork of `cordova-plugin-inappbrowser` by [Moodle HQ](https://moodle.com/).
+This is a fork of `cordova-plugin-inappbrowser` to use in applications that need access to `file://` URLs and `intent` links.
 If you are looking for the documentation, you can read the original at [apache/cordova-plugin-inappbrowser](https://github.com/apache/cordova-plugin-inappbrowser).

 ## Modifications from the original

-We created this fork because we needed to include the following modifications in [our mobile application](https://github.com/moodlehq/moodleapp):
+We created this fork because we needed to include the following modifications:

 | PR | Description |
 | -- | ----------- |